 Give the Gift of Accuracy: Find the Right Word When It Matters Most

-Imagine giving a resource that allows the writer, student, business professional, and/or English language learner in your life to quickly find the right word.
+Imagine giving a resource that allows the writer, author, student, business professional, and/or English language learner in your life to quickly find the right word.
 Give them the benefit of refreshing their knowledge every week.
 The long-lasting result of your gift?
 The ability to use confusing English words correctly and avoid embarrassing mistakes.

 They’ll also enjoy your generosity and thoughtfulness throughout the year—a gift that keeps giving well beyond any event or holiday.

 Here’s a solution that enhances language excellence every day (not everyday).
 Word Trippers Tips program offers:

 - A Word Trippers ebook featuring 390+ pesky pairings of words that can trip you up

 (except vs. accept, advise vs. advice, further vs.

 farther, to name a few)

 - A Word Tripper of the Week arriving in your in-box for 52 weeks (see sample on this page)

 - 4 bonus PDFs on grammar and punctuation tips